sclemson/Shipwrecked/README.md

 - The method by which we would give our character instructions.

 We had a clear idea of how to go about our initial challenge and decided to try and build an entire section of a level, reasoning that - if this was feasible - we could work with this structure for the rest of the levels within the game.
 We came up with a system of **zones** within levels with each containing **objects**.
 I wrote the problems for the first level, based on the structure that we had designed, and we implemented the first version of our **WALKTO** command which used a **GET** request to access a particular **ZoneID**.
 Each zone in the game would contain certain objects so the **PICKUP** function was designed to check a zone for the object’s presence, if the object was there we used a **POST** request to put that object into the player’s inventory.
 With this achieved, we were signed off and we set about developing the rest of the game.

+## Days 2 - 3
+Our sign off meant that we could now focus on fleshing out the game’s structure.
+I started off by building the framework of the **backend**, ensuring that Shipwrecked had authentication capability and the ability for users to register and login.
+We followed this by revisiting the game structure that we had designed, then focussing on two main elements:

+- The **content** of the game itself, which I took responsibility for.
+The **save** function - a key aspect of the brief was to create something with **CRUD** capability, and we decided that the ability to save games would be a way of achieving this.
+We started with the MVP of simply being able to save which zone a player was in at any one time, but ideally wanted the game to remember the items that the player had in their inventory as well.
+Preston went on to design this particular aspect of the game.

+As we were working on very separate aspects of the game we set up a **Trello** board to monitor progress.
+To this, I added scripts for each level (as well as the background graphics that I designed later in the week).